weicheny/cs5220hw3/readme.md

 * Performing a reduction operation
 * Performing independent work and averaging Pi estimates between threads

 You only need to try one approach, but we recommend trying both!
+The code is separated into two chunks.
+The first chunk creates a buffer and fills it with random numbers.
+The second chunk loops over that buffer and calculates our estimate of pi.
+We want you to parallelize both chunks; each thread should have its *own* private buffer and loop over that private buffer.

+# Random Number Generation

+Efficient and accurate parallel random number generators are not provided in the C standard libraries (the default ones are either not thread safe, inaccurate, or both!).
+Consequently, we use Intel's random number streams provided in MKL as our random number generators, as they are thread safe and accurate.
+We have already provided the logic for generating thread-private random number streams, so that you do not need to worry about dealing with random number generation yourself.

 # Tips and Hints